-Whitfield was killed by Glenn Sims Sr. at a gas station in Ethel on Oct.
-14.
+Whitfield was killed by Sims at a gas station in Ethel on Oct.
+14, 2019.

-East Feliciana Parish Sheriff Jeff Travis claimed Whitfield was attempting to steal from the gas station.
-An employee said Whitfield was trying to take raw chicken and a carton of eggs from a refrigerated unit behind the building.
+East Feliciana Parish Sheriff Jeff Travis claims Whitfield was attempting to steal from the gas station.
+An employee says Whitfield was trying to take raw chicken and a carton of eggs from a refrigerated unit behind the building.

 Sims allegedly fired at Whitfield accidentally as the two struggled after a brief foot pursuit, killing Whitfield.